Our thinking

 Laws/Regulations directly regulating AI (AI Regulations)

 Japan currently has no law specifically directed to regulating AI.
-Thus, at this time, Japan is taking an indirect approach to support the policy goal of prioritizing innovation while minimizing foreseeable harms.
+At this time, Japan is taking an indirect approach to support the policy goal of prioritizing innovation while minimizing foreseeable harms.

 Status of the AI Regulations

-As noted above, at this time, there are no laws or regulations in Japan that expressly govern the development, use, or provision of AI.
-Note, however, the Proposed AI Bill (see above) may result in a "basic law" directed at AI-based systems and applications.
+As noted above, at this time, there are no laws or regulations in Japan specifically enacted to govern the development, use, or provision of AI.
+Note, however, the Proposed AI Bill (see the section titled "Laws/Regulations directly regulating AI" above) may result in a "basic law" directed to AI-based systems and applications.

 Other laws affecting AI